ipfs-inactive/blog/content/post/087-deprecating-the-old-docs-site.md

 ## We built a new docs site

 Work on a new documentation site for IPFS started in Q3 of 2019.
-Before this, the docs site was built upon Hugo and hosted by Netlify.
+Before this, the docs site was built upon Hugo.
 While Hugo is an excellent static-site generator, it lacks an encapsulated component model, relies upon old web development conventions, and requires DOM manipulation if you want to have any kind of site interactivity.
-Similarly, Netlify is an incredible hosting solution.
-However, the centralized nature of the service goes against our mission here at Protocol Labs.

 So with all that in mind, the IPFS docs and UX working group built a new site to host the documentation.
 The site build was finished towards the end of 2019, and a beta version was made available to the public.
 Call-outs were placed on the current IPFS docs site to encourage readers to test the new website.
 You can see a preview of the site at [docs-beta.ipfs.io](https://docs-beta.ipfs.io).